fulalsayab/IP-Fragmentation-Calculator/README.md

 # IPFragmentationCalculator
-A calculator that displays the number of fragments needed for any given IP Data Packet size and MTU.
-It also calculates the values of Total Length, MF Flag, Offset.
+This is a simple implementation for an IP fragmentation calculator that displays the number of fragments needed for any given IP Data Packet size and MTU.
+It, as well, computes the values of Total Length, MF Flag, and Offset.

-**Running the Calculator**
+**How to Runn the Calculator**
-* run java file javac IPFragmentationCalculator.java
+* Run java file from javac IPFragmentationCalculator.java
-* insert the Data Packet size and MTU of your choice.
+* Insert the Data Packet size and MTU.
 * The program will display the number of fragments,values of total length,MF flags and offset.